Durham police make arrest in death of China Wok restaurant owner

 Zheng, 42, and his wife, Shirley, had just closed China Wok for the night.

+"It's a sad, horrible thing that has happened.
+And our condolences goes out to the family for that," said a woman who works nearby.
+She asked not to be identified.
+"We saw him walking across the parking lot going into his restaurant.
+It's very heart-wrenching to know we had just saw him that day and then that happened that night.

+"I just hope justice is definitely served because he - he didn't deserve that," she added.
+"He was a very nice man, a family man and all.
+They were cordial to us."

-Their family said they believe Zheng was targeted, following a string of robberies during the past few years.
+Zheng's family said they believe he was targeted, following a string of robberies during the past few years.

 "What do you get?
 Looking at how I'm lying here.
 What happened to my family," said a grief-stricken Shirley Chan, Zheng's wife, days after the shooting.